St. Clair Carhouse: TTC carhouse (1921–1978)

 In 1921, the Toronto Transportation Commission inherited the assets of the Toronto Civic Railways, including the St. Clair Carhouse.
 The TTC expanded the carhouse by adding two more 3-bay extensions on the south side of the 1916 barn and a 2-bay repair shop on the north side of the 1913 barn.
 Barn doors were added on the west side for streetcars to enter via a westbound track beside Benson Avenue.
 Nine tracks were added to the yard on the south side of the carhouse building.
 With the extra tracks, the carhouse could hold 50 streetcars plus 110 in the exterior yard, for a total facility capacity of 160 streetcars.
 A new traffic office was added at the northeast corner of the facility.
 The connecting track to St. Clair Avenue was double-tracked.
 In 1922, the TTC added fire and car washing equipment to its St. Clair Carhouse along with Danforth Carhouse, Russell Carhouse and Lansdowne Carhouse.

 Between December 1921 and January 1922, Bathurst streetcars were transferred here from the Lansdowne Carhouse, and Avenue Road and Dupont streetcars from the Yorkville Carhouse.
 Between December 14 and 25, 1921, Peter Witt streetcars were temporarily operated out of St. Clair Carhouse to serve the Yonge streetcar line while alterations were made to the Yorkville Carhouse to handle wider streetcars.
 By 1932, eight routes were operating from St. Clair Carhouse: Bay, Bathurst, Bathurst Tripper (overlapping Bathurst during rush hours), Dupont, Fort, St. Clair, Rogers and Oakwood.

-PCC streetcars first went into service on the St. Clair route on September 8, 1938, and on September 24, the St. Clair route became the first in Toronto to fully covert to PCC streetcars.
+PCC streetcars first went into service on the St. Clair route on September 8, 1938, and on September 24, the St. Clair route became the first in Toronto to fully convert to PCC streetcars.
 The previous evening (September 23), a ceremony was held at the corner of Wychwood and St. Clair Avenues to honour the occasion.
 The PCCs replaced Class BB streetcars that the TTC had inherited from the Toronto Railway Company.
 Starting November 1940, PCC streetcars from St. Clair Carhouse provided night service on the Yonge streetcar line.
 PCC streetcars were also introduced into service on Bathurst and Dupont in 1942, on Fort in 1948, on Bay in 1950, and on Oakwood and Rogers in 1952, with all these routes being based at the St. Clair Carhouse.

 After the opening of the Yonge subway (today part of Line 1 Yonge–University) on March 30, 1954, the Bay route was discontinued, but the carhouse was still busy servicing Bathurst, Dupont (extended to cover the full length of Bay Street), Earlscourt (overlapping the St. Clair route), Fort (overlapping the Bathurst route), St. Clair, Rogers and Oakwood streetcar routes.
 More streetcars were required for a rush-hour extension of the Rogers route to St. Clair station, which overlapped the St. Clair route.